01100100/blog/content/posts/kreuzungen.md

 ### Refactor

-Krezungen was untill now a webapp written in javascript and running in the browser.
+Krezungen was until now a webapp written in javascript and running in the browser.
 I wanted to use the same logic used to process routes in the browser, but I wanted this to run on a lightweight server somewhere that strava could talk to it.

-One option I had was to translate the geometry processing code, in my fave language python.
+One option I had was to translate the geometry processing code, into my fave language python.

 Another way would be to use node to run some of the same code that is used in the frontend.
 This would be a good way to avoid reimplementing the wheel (or most parts atleast), and keeps a single, nodivergent codebases to work with in the future.

 I would need to refactor the code to run it with node.
 I decided to go with this option, and refactor the code and use TypeScript and use webpack to bundle up the assets needed for the webapp.

-The structre would look a little like this:
+The structure would look a little like this:

 | File      | Description                                |
 |-----------|--------------------------------------------|